Perfect Pairings & Recipes for

 Linked Flavour Notes

-Looking at the accents that are most strongly associated with the various flavours of speculoos, we can identify other ingredients that are likely to pair well.
+Looking at the aromas that are most strongly associated with the various flavours of speculoos, we can identify other ingredients that are likely to pair well.

 Speculoos's Strongest Flavours